 From too much caffeine and late-night screen usage to academic stress and early school start times, it’s no wonder teenagers are tired.
-Sleep deprivation is a fact of life for many teens, but it can have serious consequences, including impaired driving ability.
+Sleep deprivation is a fact of life for many teens, but it can have serious consequences, including the ability to drive safely while impaired

 I recently received a request for information on this subject from a colleague at CHOP and I thought our blog audience would also be interested in a summary of the science that links lack of sleep with crashes involving teen drivers and how schools are addressing it.

 Many teenagers don’t get enough sleep on a regular basis, in part because their developing circadian rhythms make them want to go to sleep and wake up later than adults.
 Other reasons for their sleep issues are firmly embedded in the life of the American teen; however, it’s unlikely kids will give up their late-night sessions with their smartphones or coffee with friends, and they can’t forego homework.
 But, efforts are underway to help teenagers get enough rest and avoid driving while sleep-deprived.